 Experiment to discover the best acquisition and retention strategies for your customer base.
 Testing goes beyond your product.
 Subscriber experience extends to your website, social media, emailing, support experience, and all customer-facing channels.

+You can test dozens of elements within your subscriber member journey–quick wins include A/B testing with pricing, plans, and promotions.
 Every test you run should have a great end goal: delivering greater value.
 Ensure the same ease of experience and consistency across every touchpoint for a holistic, omnichannel approach.

 5. Measure your optimization results

-Alongside your marketing campaign KPIs, measuring the effectiveness of optimizations requires analyzing the right subscription metrics.
+Alongside your marketing campaign KPIs, measuring the effectiveness of optimizations requires analyzing the right subscription metrics:

 Lifetime value (LTV)